Mutants (Marvel)

 Alternate Versions

-• In X-Factor v1 #67 (1991), an alternate future timeline was shown that was designated as Earth-4935 that was set between the 37th and 38th century.
+• In X-Factor v1 #67 (1991), alternate versions of Mutants were shown in the Clan Askani reality set between the 37th and 38th century and designated as Earth-4935 in the Multiverse.
 On this world, Apocalypse had risen to power and conquered the world where he instituted a survival of the fittest system.
 A newborn Nathan Summers after being infected with the Techno-Organic Virus was transported to this future to save him where he was raised by Clan Askani to be the warrior Cable.

 In other media